-Some kittens may prefer the coziness, seclusion, and security of an enclosed litter box.
+Some kittens may prefer the cosiness, seclusion, and security of an enclosed litter box.
 However, many kittens will feel trapped, anxious, or claustrophobic in such confined spaces.

 It’s wise to start your kitten on an open litter tray.
 But you can try switching to an enclosed box if your kitty seems too nervous or shy to do their business there.

 The good news is that many litter boxes have detachable covers.
-This means you’ll be able to observe your kitten's behavior and adapt the litter box style to match their preferences.
+This means you’ll be able to observe your kitten's behaviour and adapt the litter box style to match their preferences.

-Find a quiet and easily accessible spot for the litter box.
+Find a quiet and easily accessible spot for the litter tray.
 Keep it away from your kitten's food and water bowls; if you hadn’t noticed, cats are pretty big on cleanliness.

-This separation also reinforces the idea that the litter box is just for pottying—the last thing you want is for your kitty to associate their litter box with eating.
+This separation also reinforces the idea that the litter tray is just for pottying—the last thing you want is for your kitty to associate it with eating.

 Also, many cats covet privacy when they’re doing their business.
 (Who doesn’t?)
-Your feline family member may have a harder time using their litter box if people keep walking by.
+Your feline family member may have a harder time using their litter tray if people keep walking by.

 There are So.
 Many.
 Litter.
 Types.